osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Streams.md

 ## `Get Stream Access Control List`

-Get the ACL of the specified stream.
+Gets the ACL of the specified stream.
 For more information on ACL, see [Access Control](xref:accessControl).

 ### Request
  ```text